 Sylhet is a major hub of the tea industry, and the hills surrounding the city are covered in terraced tea plantations.
 Visitors can learn more about tea processing, and relax in the tranquil setting of the tea gardens at the Tea Research Institute in Sree Mangal.
 The area is also home to pineapple, rubber, and lemon plantations, especially around Madhabkunda.

-Most of Sylhet's attractions are not located in the city itself however, but in the surrounding valleys.
-The Lawacherra Rain Forest is a great place for wildlife-spotting, including gibbons, leopards, and python.
+Most of Sylhet's attractions are not located in the city itself, however, but in the surrounding valleys.
+The Lawachara Rain Forest is a great place for wildlife-spotting, including gibbons, leopards, and python.
 The Rema-Kalenga Wildlife Sanctuary, located 80 miles (130km) from Sylhet, makes a great excursion as well, offering guided hikes.
 The Bangladesh-India border also offers scenic views at Tamabil Jaflong.

 Much quieter than bustling Dhaka, Sylhet is a great way to get a feel for life in Bangladesh, and a wonderful place to enjoy the tranquil beauty of southern Asia.
 Many locals speak good English.

 Become our Sylhet Travel Expert